Joey Zimmerman

 Joseph Paul Zimmerman (born June 10, 1986) is an American actor known for his role as Dylan Piper in Halloweentown franchise.

 Early life

 Zimmerman was born in Albuquerque, New Mexico to Kat and Harry Zimmerman, a Los Alamos-based actor.
 His parents divorced and he lived with his father.
+As a toddler, he moved to San Diego, California.
 He is Jewish.